 There’s a lot to love about Lisbon.

 We had been wanting to eat our way through Lisbon for many years, but all the more so after watching the Portugal episode of Somebody Feed Phil.
-We visited six eateries featured on that episode and added six more of our own to come up with this guide of 12 must-try restaurants in Lisbon.
+We visited six eateries featured on that episode and added six more of our own to come up with this list of the best places to eat in Lisbon.

 If you’re visiting Lisbon and looking for some amazing Portuguese food experiences, then I hope this Lisbon food guide points you in the right direction.